 If a student decides to stay with us, the repetition of the grade will not be overwhelming.
 The progress they achieved on the platform stays.
 It is not lost if they fail a grade.
 That allows them to simply continue from the point where they didn’t achieve passing scores.
 Therefore, a student will not have to do all over from the beginning of the grade, which significantly shortens the repeated grade length.

 For any additional information regarding any of the aspects of online schooling at Education World Wide, you can contact us at firstname.lastname@example.org.
-If you want to enrol, send us your application to email@example.com.
+If you want to enroll, send us your application to email@example.com.